giodc/webba/PRODUCTION-README.md

 Warnings:            0

 ✓ PRODUCTION READY!
-Your Webbadeploy installation is secure and ready for production.
+Your WharfTales installation is secure and ready for production.
 ```

 ### Issues Found